compilers-course-materials/inlab1/README.md

 ## Is that it?

-Of course, this was effectively a bunch of boilerplate to get us to the point where we have an OCaml program that's defining our translation from input program to assembly code.
+Of course, this “just” a bunch of boilerplate.
+It got us to the point where we have an OCaml program that's defining our translation from input program to assembly code.
 Our input programs are pretty boring, so those will need to get more sophisticated, and correspondingly the function `compile`